Invariance under quantum permutations rules out parastatistics: Results

 leaves all Fermionic states invariant.
 Moreover, we find that elements such as $V_+$ and $V_-$ are separately contained in different quantum permutation groups, each of which still leaves all Bosonic \textit{or} all Fermionic states invariant.
 As it turns out, there exists no such group for all paraparticle states, leading to our main result ruling them out:

-\begin{theorem} For any system $S$ of indistinguishable particles and any admissible $\{P_j\}$, there exist exactly two quantum permutation groups $\mathcal{{V}_+}$ and $\mathcal{V}_-$, respectively containing elements of the following forms: \begin{itemize} \item $V_+(\vec\pi)= \sum_j U(\pi_j)P_j$, \item $V_-(\vec\pi)= \sum_j \sgn(\pi_j)U(\pi_j) P_j$. \end{itemize} All Bosonic (Fermionic) states are invariant under $\mathcal{V}_+$ ($\mathcal{V}_-$).
+\begin{theorem} For any system $S$ of indistinguishable particles and any admissible $\{P_j\}$, there exist exactly two quantum permutation groups $\mathcal{{V}_+}$ and $\mathcal{V}_-$, respectively containing elements of the following forms: \begin{itemize} \item $V_+(\vec{\pi})= \sum_j U(\pi_j)P_j$, \item $V_-(\vec{\pi})= \sum_j \sgn(\pi_j)U(\pi_j) P_j$. \end{itemize} All Bosonic (Fermionic) states are invariant under $\mathcal{V}_+$ ($\mathcal{V}_-$).
 In contrast, any paraparticle state invariant under either group must be diagonal in the basis $\{P_j\}$.
 Hence, paraparticle systems invariant under any maximal quantum permutation group can neither be entangled nor interact unitarily with any ancillary system, in contrast to Bosonic and Fermionic systems. \end{theorem}

 Furthermore, if we require quantum permutation-invariance with respect to all possible projective measurements $\{P_j\}$ (which holds for Bosons and Fermions), then every paraparticle system must be completely uncorrelated with its environment.
-The proofs can be found in Section \ref{methods:sec:FormalismQuantPerm}.
+The proofs can be found in the \hyperref[methods:sec:FormalismQuantPerm]{Methods} section.
 As a direct consequence, one finds that in the case of only considering classical states of indistinguishable particles, i.e. diagonal states in a given basis, requiring this conditional kind of permutation-invariance does not imply more restrictions than standard permutation-invariance.
 The two notions are thus classically equivalent.
+Tables~\ref{methods:tab:summarytab1} and~\ref{methods:tab:summarytab2} show the forms of invariant states under standard, quantum and strong quantum permutation-invariance, and the possible correlations with ancillary systems.